 The end of May saw the most recent Acorn Aspirations Bootcamp & Hackathon for Teens: this time it was about all things Artificial Intelligence (AI).
-Teens in AI was launched at the UN's AI for Good Global Summit in Geneva.
+Teens in AI was launched at the UN's AI for Good Global Summit in Geneva, championed by all-round superstar, Elena Sinel.
 It's a truly inspiring initiative, founded on the principle of educating the next generation of AI specialist designers, coders, and creators.

 The 45 AI enthusiasts who attended, aged between 12 and 17, had already attended a week long bootcamp learning about coding, algorithms, and AI.
 The bootcamp culminated in a 2-day hackathon where they would research, ideate, design, code, and present their projects, where the challenge was to use AI and machine learning for good.

 The hack was held at Microsoft Reactor in London, and all the teams were supported by a group of amazing expert mentors covering Tech, Business, Design, and User Experience.
 The mentors hailed from respected institutions such as Microsoft, Udacity, UCL, London Business School, CogX, and Cyber-Duck.

 Myself and fellow Cyber-Duck UXer, Ollie Moser, had the pleasure of being asked by event organiser (and all round superhero), Elena Sinel, the founder of Acorn Aspirations, to run a three-hour workshop on Design Thinking.